DIY Bird Feeder

 - To refill the DIY bird feeder, help your child stretch two of the top coils apart to make an opening wide enough to add nuts.

 Did you know: According the United States Environmental Protection Agency (EPA), American create about 250 million tons of trash every year and only 34% of that number gets recycled.
-Creating projects like this bird feeder from unwanted items can help reduce waste and improve our environment.
+Creating projects like this bird feeder from unwanted items can help reduce waste and protect our environment.